punktDe/mautic/README.md

         identifier: 'PunktDe.Mautic:UpdateUser'

 The value of `mauticIdentifier` must be a defined user field (so called custom field) in Mautic.
 You can search, edit or create new
-[custom fields](https://www.mautic.org/docs/en/contacts/manage_fields.html) to fit to your needs.
+[custom fields](https://www.mautic.org/docs/en/contacts/manage_fields.html) to fit your needs.

 ### Form in FormBuilder Format

-Forms created by FormBuilder requires the editors to enter Mautic Identifier in Neos Backend.
-This can be achieved by selecting the form element and setting up the value on the settings bar right side of your UI.
+Forms created by FormBuilder require the editor to enter the Mautic identifier in the Neos backend.
+This can be achieved by selecting the form element and setting up the value in the settings bar on the right side of your UI.

-You must also register the Mautic Finisher for this form.
+You must also register the Mautic finisher for this form.

 ![](ReadmeFiles/register-Finisher.gif)

 # Dynamic Content

-You can show a different content dimension to different Mautic Segments.
+You can show a different content dimension to users belonging to different Mautic segments.

 - [Create a new segment in Mautic](https://mautic.com/help/segments/).
 - Define segments in your `settings.yaml`.
-Name your neos dimensions same as your mautic segments.
+Use the same name for your Neos dimensions as well as your mautic segments.

     Neos: